 CO 250 Social Media and Communication 3 Cr

-with experiential learning labs utilizing social media, social networking and real-time publishing.
-Fall semester.
+with experiential learning labs utilizing social media, social networking

 CO 265 Basic Single Camera Production 4 Cr

 This course focuses on camera production.
 Course will incorporate time